apiel/zicBox/NOTE.md

 - FIXME fix FM on rpi

+- TODO advance sample synth UI

+- TODO make everything start automatically on RPi
+    ---> also provide a way to auto update system

 - IDEA could we make overlapping component somehow refresh if the one under update?? :p --> should this be manual or should it be done automatically
             - if it is automatic it could endup in a mess if UI is badely designed